zachvalenta/jvns.ca/content/post/2016-10-26-running-container-without-docker.markdown

 Right now I think it's:

-* build a comtainer image.
+* build a container image.
 Use whatever you want to do this (a Dockerfile, [packer](https://www.packer.io/), whatever).
 You can use as many fancy tools as you want to build your containers.
 * run that container with [rkt](https://github.com/coreos/rkt). rkt just runs containers, the same way you run a program.
 I know how to run programs!
 This is awesome.
 * run the container in your host network namespace (same place as before) so you don't need to worry about any fancy networking business
 * supervise it the same way you supervise things currently